DenisGorbachev/vscode-lean4-code-actions/README.md

 ### Auto-import

+✅ Works

-* If you execute this command with an empty selection (just a cursor on the name), then only the part captured by [`getWordRangeAtPosition`](https://code.visualstudio.com/api/references/vscode-api#TextDocument.getWordRangeAtPosition) will be used.
+If you execute this command with an empty selection (just a cursor on the name), then only the part captured by [`getWordRangeAtPosition`](https://code.visualstudio.com/api/references/vscode-api#TextDocument.getWordRangeAtPosition) will be used.
 To import a hierarchical name, select it fully, then execute the command.

 <!-- ## Following extension guidelines